Bloomberg Analysts: “Gold the Asset to Beat in 2021”

 The sharp-eyed birdwatcher noticed a glitter sticking out of the ploughed field and investigated what would turn out to be the first coin in a large stash dating back to 40-50 A.D.
 After uncovering the first gold stater, the birdwatcher grabbed his metal detector to scour the site for more treasure, eventually winding up with a hoard of 1,300 coins.
 Each of the coins has been estimated to be worth up to £650 ($880), making the entire collection worth roughly £800,000 ($1 million).

 The hoard’s size and value places it above a previous find of a similar nature, one that saw a prospector excavate 850 coins in Suffolk in 2008.
 Both hoards date back to the period when Celtic tribes were at war with the Romans, and the larger hoard is thought to be related to the Celtic warrior-queen Boudicca.

-While authorities haven’t yet decided whether the hoard will be kept by the finder or given to a museum, the owner of the field will receive proceeds from the find.2021, bloomberg, gold price, silver price, us mint
+While authorities haven’t yet decided whether the hoard will be kept by the finder or given to a museum, the owner of the field will receive proceeds from the find.2021, bloomberg, Featured, gold price, silver price, us mint